 In the past, business owners were forced to depreciate the cost of these systems over a 39-year period.
 This deduction is advantageous for business owners, lowering tax liability and freeing up capital for other investments.

 Estes Commercial consultants are happy to work with you on purchases of qualifying new equipment.
-We’ll also perform the installation within the year so your system qualifies you for tax deductions in 2019 and our team provides the records your tax professional needs, to file for the deduction.
+We’ll also perform the installation within the year so your system qualifies you for tax deductions in 2020, and our team provides the records your tax expert needs to file for the deduction.

 Finally, Estes Commercial offers finance options for your convenience and cash flow.
-Let us know if you need more information.
+Contact us for more information.

 Call for HVAC Repair or Service Today